-You can get Housing Benefit as a student if at least 1 of the following applies to you:
+You can apply for Universal Credit (UC) as a full-time student if at least one of the following applies to you:

 - you're a lone parent (including foster parents)

-- you're living as a couple with another student and you have at least 1 child
+- you're living as a couple with another student and you have at least 1 dependent child

 - you're getting Personal Independence Payment or Disability Living Allowance

-To get Housing Benefit, you must be living in rented accommodation and have a formal tenancy agreement in your name.
+To receive support for housing costs, you must be living in rented accommodation and have a formal tenancy agreement in your name.
 This includes halls of residence.
 Support for those with a mortgage is not covered.

 Applying for Universal Credit